- aged 22 years or older and have a job, or

 The payment rates for Sickness Allowance are updated on 20 March and 20 September each year.

-You are not usually paid for the first seven days for which you are eligible for Sickness Allowance.
+You are not usually paid for the first 7 days for which you are eligible.

 Maximum payment rates of Sickness Allowance